Wilhelm Liebknecht: Later years and the Second International

 In 1886, Liebknecht embarked on an extended agitational tour of the United States with Eleanor Marx and Edward Aveling to raise funds for the SAP.
 His visit coincided with the aftermath of the Haymarket affair, and he defended the condemned anarchists as victims of class justice while simultaneously repudiating anarchist tactics.
 The tour was a success, with large, enthusiastic crowds at his speeches across the country.

-Liebknecht was a leading figure in the founding of the Second International in 1889.
-He co-chaired the founding congress in Paris with the French socialist Édouard Vaillant and was a dominant voice in its proceedings.
-He jealously guarded his role as the primary link between the German party and the international socialist movement.